 The Adoptee Citizenship Act.It’s hard to say if this is the year Congress will enact legislation that closes a ridiculous loophole in the law, which denies automatic citizenship to tens of thousands of adults who were adopted as children by U.S. citizen parents.
-The bill is a no-brainer, and every adopted person should strongly support it.
-The bill continues to pick up broad and diverse bipartisan support from members of Congress, and a powerful new national coalition has formed around this issue.
-Expect to see an announcement of that coalition in mid-November at a press conference in Washington D.C.
+The bill as introduced is a no-brainer, and every adopted person should strongly support it.
+The bill continues to pick up broad and diverse bipartisan support from members of Congress, and a new national coalition has formed around this issue.
+Whether the bill will ultimately include automatic citizenship for all intercountry adoptees in the United States is an open question.

 Arizona.Advocates in Arizona pursued an unrestricted equal rights bill in 2019, only to watch it die, get resurrected as a strike-all bill, and then die again after a committee hearing.
 Legislators at that hearing indicated support for adding discriminatory restrictions to the bill and ultimately appeared to push the issue for discussion in a task force or study group.
 It’s not known if a bill is going to be pursued again in Arizona in 2020.
 The legislature convenes on January 13, 2020.
 Heritage Connections AZ is the state group behind the push for legislation in the state.